andrew-geeks/DigiZoc-All-In-One-Converter/README.md

 # DigiZoc
- All in one coverter developed using python PyQt.
+ All in one converter developed using python PyQt.

  Latest version: 1.0
  Interface Used: Qt